alan-turing-institute/data-safe-haven/secure_research_environment/azure-vms/README-parallel-deploy-using-azure-vms.md

 ### VM information
 - The username is `atiadmin`
-- The password is the `deployment-vm-admin-password` secret in the `dsg-management-test` KeyVault in the `RG_DSG_SECRETS` resource group of the `Safe Haven Management Testing` subscription
+- The password is the `deployment-vm-admin-password` secret in the `dsg-management-test` KeyVault in the `RG_SHM_SECRETS` resource group of the `Safe Haven Management Testing` subscription
 - Installed tools are:
     - mosh
     - azure-cli